In-depth Guides

 Automatic status classes

-Reactive/Template Forms automatically adds class attributes (such as .ng-valid or .ng-dirty) to facilitate styling control states.
+Reactive/Template Forms automatically adds class attributes ( such as .ng-valid or .ng-dirty) to facilitate styling control states.
 Signal Forms does not do that.

 If you want to preserve this behavior, you can provide the NG_STATUS_CLASSES preset:

-import {NG_STATUS_CLASSES, provideSignalFormsConfig} from '@angular/forms/signals';bootstrapApplication(App, { providers: [ provideSignalFormsConfig({ classes: NG_STATUS_CLASSES, }), ],});
+import {provideSignalFormsConfig} from '@angular/forms/signals';import {NG_STATUS_CLASSES} from '@angular/forms/signals/compat';bootstrapApplication(App, { providers: [ provideSignalFormsConfig({ classes: NG_STATUS_CLASSES, }), ],});

 You can also provide your own custom configuration to apply whatever classes you wish based on you custom logic: